“My real name is… Armin Tamzarian!”

 To be fair…Skinner 2 sort of “built” his persona and place in the world.
-Though an unsmiling disciplinarian as Skinner 1 was, he has other, more vulnerable traits—being, essentially, his own person.
-He has created his own reality, one in which those around him—his mother Agnes, Bart, etc.—feel comfortable enough with to integrate with their own reality.
+Though as unsmiling a disciplinarian as Skinner 1 was, he has other, more vulnerable traits—being, essentially, his own person.
+He created his own reality, one in which those around him—his mother Agnes, Bart, etc.—felt comfortable enough with to integrate with their own reality.

 After putting down Skinner for giving him bad directions to the house, Chalmers notices smoke coming out of Skinner’s kitchen.
 Panicking, Skinner lies: telling his boss that that isn’t smoke, but steam; and that he is cooking “steamed clams” (he was actually making a roast, which caught on fire and is now ruined).

 Thus Skinner goes down a path of continual lies for the rest of the sketch, sneaking out of the house, buying Krusty Burgers, and presenting the burgers (on a bed of french fries) to Chalmers as a home-cooked meal:

 Principal Skinner: Superintendent, I hope you’re ready for mouth-watering hamburgers.

 Superintendent Chalmers: I thought we were having steamed clams.

 Principal Skinner: Oh, no, I said, “steamed hams.”
 That’s what I call hamburgers.